Idaho is a beautiful state which is known for its many resources, specifically its agriculture.

 A significant disaster is capable of destroying infrastructure, including the power lines, therefore it would be prudent to prepare to be without electricity for more than a week during large-scale disasters.

 Tornadoes are rare in Idaho, but not entirely uncommon.
-On average, Idahoans can expect between three and six tornadoes each year.
+On average, Idahoans can expect between 3 to 6 tornadoes each year.

 One of the strongest recorded tornadoes to affect the state occurred on June 9, 1990, in Jerome County.
 It was an F2 tornado.
 There’s not much information regarding the damages that it caused but luckily it did not cause fatalities.